 Unrelated Business Income Tax (UBIT)

-by Melanie Lockwood Herman, executive director of the Nonprofit Risk Management Center.
+by the Nonprofit Risk Management Center.

 In 1950, the Internal Revenue Code (IRC) was amended to include a provision concerning unrelated business income tax or UBIT.
 The change in the code was intended to remove unfair competition between nonprofits and for-profits.
 Thus, it made net profits from activities that don’t further a tax-exempt organization’s exempt purposes subject to normal corporate-tax rates.
 Although this sounds straightforward enough, the regulations offer a sumptuous feast of complicated options each of which need to be sampled and digested before moving on to the next course.

 Under Section 512(a) of the IRC, tax-exempt nonprofits are subject to tax on gross income, minus directly connected expenses, for activities that constitute an “unrelated trade or business.”
 The Code offers a three-prong test for determining whether a particular activity is an “unrelated trade or business.”
 The activity must be (1) a trade or business that is (2) regularly carried on, and (3) isn’t substantially related to the organization’s exempt purpose.
 Remember: